Net Promoter Score Vision One

 Net Promoter Score (NPS)

-Net Promoter Score is all about measuring how well your brand is ‘delivering’.
 It’s a crucial tool in identifying areas for improvement, understanding your overall business performance and how perceptions of your brand are evolving.

 Why is NPS important?

-Net Promoter Scores are great predictors of business growth.
+Net Promoter Scores are often great predictors of business growth.
 If your score is higher than the industry average, it indicates you have a healthy relationship with your customers – you have a base of loyal fans.

 How does NPS work?